 People who are in recovery from Meloxicam addiction need to continue to get support.
 This might mean attending Narcotics Anonymous, or another support group.
 It could also mean continuing to work with a therapist.

-At The Evergreen at Northpoint, we offer one of the best addiction recovery programs in the State of Washington.
+At Northpoint the Evergreen, we offer one of the best addiction recovery programs in the State of Washington.
 Our IOP program is excellent, and it allows people to recover on a flexible schedule that allows them to remain living at home.
 We can always refer for detox services if they are needed, and we only use facilities and programs we know and trust.

 Meloxicam is not a drug that is as safe as people think it is.
 It is possible to form a psychological addiction to it, and that is something that more people need to be made aware of.